binkley/axon-spring-boot-starter/README.md

 * Autoconfiguration driven with [standard `@EnableAutoConfiguration` and `META-INF/spring.factories`](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html).
   Include the jar in your classpath and add the annotation to a configuration class.
 * Autoconfigure `CommandBus` and `EventBus` with default implementations.
 In particular, your configuration must define a bean for `EventStore`: there are too many strategies for event stores for autoconfiguration to pick a default one for you.
 * Autoconfigure aggregate root repositories marked with `@MetaInfServices`.
 The matching repository bean is the aggregate bean name appended with "Repository" ("fooRoot" becomes "fooRootRepository").
 These generate entries in `/META-INF/services/org.axonframework.eventsourcing.annotation.AbstractAnnotatedAggregateRoot`.
   Note you *must* annotate injected repository fields with `@Qualified(name-of-repostiroy)` because of limitations in Spring's support for generics.
 * Autoconfiguration for event bus clusters.
 * Autoconfiguration for JGroups distributed command bus.
 * Autoconfiguration for event processing monitors.
+* Autoconfiguration for Spring Messaging event cluster.
+* Autoconfiguration for audit and monitoring.

 ## Minimal Example